 My Personal Walk ALS Page

 Hi my name is Chaz.
 My aunt/godmother Tracie died this past year from this horrible disease & this is very personal for me.
 I usually wouldn't beg for money.
 I usually wouldn't travel 2.5 hours just to walk around N.Y.C.
-But once again, I'm participating in ALS United Greater New York’s Walk ALS to raise funds that will support individuals & families affected by ALS.
+But once again, I'm participating in ALS United Greater New York’s Walk ALS to raise funds that will go towards research for a CURE & help support individuals & families affected by ALS.

 Amyotrophic lateral sclerosis (known as Lou Gehrig's Disease) is a progressive, fatal neuromuscular disease that slowly robs the body of its ability to walk, speak, swallow & breathe.
 The life expectancy of a person with ALS averages 2 to 5 years from the time of diagnosis.
 ALS can strike anyone regardless of age, gender, nationality, or ethnicity, although it is primarily an adult-onset disease.
 Currently there is no known cause or cure.